monsterkrampe/crystal/concepts/number-types/about.md

 So for a signed 32-bit integer is the max value 2^31 - 1.
 For an unsigned 32-bit integer is the max value 2^32 - 1.

-If you are interested in learning more about signedness you can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Signedness).
+If you want to learn more about signedness, you can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Signedness).
 ~~~~

 [float]: https://crystal-lang.org/api/latest/Float.html